- About OrB

 Outreach in Biotechnology (OrB) connects you to accurate information about how biotech can be used in agriculture, forestry, and natural resource management to promote economic benefits, reduce environmental harms, and improve sustainability.
 It seeks to provide holistic, usable information that gives insights into benefits, risks, and tradeoffs in a manner that is relevant and in context with the social and biological realities of farming and resource management systems.
 We feature the thoughts and insights of leading scholars in our Food for Thought lecture series, and seek to make those insights widely available to teachers, scientists, and the general public.

 Responsible biotechnology is not our enemy; hunger and starvation are.
 Without adequate food supplies at affordable prices, we cannot expect world health, prosperity, and peace.

 ~Nobel Laureates Norman Borlaug and Jimmy Carter (2008)

 YouTube video: The famine fighter's last battle

-We thank Megan Conca for her substantial effort in initial design and provision of content for this web.
+We thank Megan McKenzie for her substantial effort in initial site design and content development.